 \subsection{Runtime for classical-quantum algorithms}

-Heuristic algorithms generally rely on a set of hyperparameters that must be tuned to achieve optimal performance~\cite{Ronnow_2014}.
-Such tuning is often computationally expensive~\cite{Alessandroni_2025Penalty,Larocca_2025BP}.
-If the reported runtime of a solver excludes the cost of hyperparameter optimization, it cannot be regarded as evidence of a runtime advantage.
-Unless the chosen hyperparameters are demonstrably problem-independent, or the tuning effort is uniform across all instances.
-Furthermore, in hybrid quantum–classical approaches, the reported runtime should also include the overhead associated with transferring data between the classical host and the quantum device.
-This practice is standard in classical–classical settings, such as combined CPU–GPU computations, and there is no justification for treating quantum–classical methods differently.
+Heuristic algorithms typically depend on a set of hyperparameters that must be tuned in order to achieve optimal performance~\cite{Ronnow_2014}.
+Such tuning can be computationally demanding~\cite{Alessandroni_2025Penalty,Larocca_2025BP}.
+As a result, reported solver runtimes that exclude the cost of hyperparameter optimization are difficult to interpret as evidence of a runtime advantage, unless the chosen hyperparameters can be shown to be problem-independent or the tuning effort is applied uniformly across all instances.
+In addition, for hybrid quantum–classical approaches, runtime accounting should include the overhead associated with data transfer between the classical host and the quantum device.
+This practice is standard in classical heterogeneous computing, such as CPU–GPU workflows, and analogous considerations apply in the quantum–classical context.

-In this context, let us discuss the results of Ref.~\cite{schulz2025learning}, where a new quantum-classical solver for large-scale spin glasses has been proposed, and it was claimed that it outperforms other quantum and classical algorithms both in terms of solution quality and the runtime.
-The solver is based on a sequential process, in which at every step the algorithm needs a set of hyperparameters.
-However, the runtimes presented by the authors do not explicitly include execution times needed to obtain those hyperparameters.
-Moreover, a tuning subroutine for hyperparameters is not described.
-Therefore, while the quality of solutions is impressive, the runtime advantage claim is not justified.
-Again, a proper metric in this context is \(\TTe\), with all the necessary time components included, and optimization performed~\cite{Ronnow_2014}.
+Within this framework, we consider the results of Ref.~\cite{schulz2025learning}, where a quantum–classical solver for large-scale spin-glass problems was proposed and reported to achieve improved solution quality and favorable runtime performance relative to other approaches.
+The solver operates as a sequential procedure in which each step requires a set of hyperparameters.
+However, the reported runtimes do not explicitly include the time required to determine these hyperparameters, and the procedure used for their optimization is not described.
+Consequently, while the reported solution quality is notable, the available data do not allow for a fully reproducible assessment of end-to-end runtime performance.

+From a benchmarking perspective, a more informative comparison would again rely on the time-to-epsilon metric \(\TTe\), with all relevant time contributions— including hyperparameter optimization—consistently accounted for, as advocated in Ref.~\cite{Ronnow_2014}.